Award and contest recipients will be announced soon!

 • Accomplish more.

-Here are things K-Kids club members can do at school to increase happiness.
+Here are activities K-Kids members can conduct at school to increase happiness.

 Organize a school Employee Appreciation Day.
 Honor the people who make a difference in your school community that don’t usually get recognition.
 Janitors, cafeteria employees, secretaries, school nurses, and counselors.